 Closing Questions?
 Contact Our Real Estate Closing Attorneys for a Free Consultation

 Are you closing on a piece of real estate?
 Do you have concerns that there may be risks that have gone unnoticed?
 Terms, disclosures and conditions can have a big impact on your deal.
 Unfortunately, agents and brokers are not always experts in California real estate law.
 Additionally, the law can involve different procedures if a property is listed as residential or commercial.
 Thankfully, real estate closing attorneys can make a big difference in any real estate deal.

-At Arata, Swingle, Van Egmond & Goodwin, we believe you deserve the best representation.
+At Arata, Swingle, Van Egmond & Heitlinger, we believe you deserve the best representation.
 Our firm knows the challenges involved in closing a California real estate deal.
 For years, our Modesto law firm has helped individuals buy and sell residential and commercial real estate property across the state.
 If you are investing in real estate, then we can help.
-Call Arata, Swingle, Van Egmond & Goodwin at (209) 522-2211 or contact us online to schedule your free consultation today.
+Call Arata, Swingle, Van Egmond & Heitlinger at (209) 522-2211 or contact us online to schedule your free consultation today.